yU93r/SteamEmu/post_build/README.release.md

 ---

 ## Overlay:
-**Note: at the moment this feature is only enabled in the windows experimental builds**
+**Note: at the moment this feature is only enabled in the experimental builds**
 ---

 The overlay can be disabled by putting a file named `disable_overlay.txt` in the `steam_settings` folder.